Kobe Bryant Public Memorial To Be Held On February 24 At The Staples Center: Report

-Kobe Bryant‘s public memorial will be held on February 24, 2020, at The Staples Center in Los Angeles, a source told E!
+Kobe Bryant‘s public memorial will be held on February 24, 2020, at the Staples Center in Los Angeles, a source told E!
 News.
-The event is expected to be televised but details on which network have not yet been released.
+The event is expected to be televised, but details on which network have not yet been released.
 The memorial will honor both Bryant and his 13-year-old daughter, Gianna, according to the report.
 The time of the event has not been announced.

 It is believed that the Bryant family will hold a private funeral service for Kobe and Gianna.